vincehacks/BackboneJS/README.md

 #### Ajax
-- Then came into play AJAX and jQuery
+- Then came into play AJAX and jQuery around 2005
+- Instead of refreshing the webpage, Ajax would just rebuild parts that needed to be updated, as oppose to rebuilding the whole page
+- Ajax will would just return XML, but nowadays they use JSON because it's lighter
 - The main idea was to load content asynchronously in the background to refresh portions of the webpage

 #### What is Backbone?
-- Backbone.JS is a framework that brings the MVC (Model - View - Controller) pattern to JavaScript
+- Backbone.JS is a framework that brings the MVC pattern to JavaScript
-- It is very lightweight (7.6kb) packed and zipped and requires few dependencies (only hard dependency is underscore.js)
+- It is very lightweight (7.6kb) and requires few dependencies (only hard dependency is underscore.js)
 - Official website: http://backbonejs.org

 #### Why Backbone?
 - Backbone.JS is unopiniated: There are different ways to solve any problem
-- Its learning curve is very short (we can do it in two days!)
+- Its learning curve is very low (can do it in two days!)
 - It does not require a lot of set-up (unlike Angular for instance)

 #### What are Backbone Models?
-- ***Models*** represent the data of your application
+- ***Models represent the data of your application***
 - In Backbone, a model is a set of keys and values, an internal table of data attributes
 - Models handle syncing data with a persistence layer (usually a REST API)

-#### Simple Model
+#### Simple Model (Step 1)
 - We create the definition of our model using `Backbone.Model.extend`
 - Models can have several attributes or functions http://backbonejs.org/#Model
 ```
-// Here we define the structure
+// Here we define the structure of our DATA MODEL
-// of our data model
 var Todo = Backbone.Model.extend({

-// Default values when a new
-// instance is created
+  // Default values when a new instance is created
   defaults: {
      title: '',
      completed: false
  }
 });
 ```

-#### Instance of a Model
+#### Instance of a Model (Step 2)
 - Once our Model definition is done, we can create an instance of it
 - The constructor function can be used to pass the value of the data model
-- Simple getters / setters can then be used to read / write the model
+- Simple getters/setters can then be used to read/write the model
 ```
 // Create object with attributes
 var todo = new Todo({title: 'Learn Backbone', completed: false});

 todo.get('title');      // "Learn Backbone"
 todo.get('completed');  // false
 todo.get('created_at'); // undefined

 // Setting a value